osrf/uctf/doc/run_cloud/readme.md

 From the CloudSim UI you will have link to download the key.
 The key will be the same for all the payload machines.
+The key takes a minute or two to generate and will not be downloadable immediately.
 Add the key to your ssh-agent using the following command.
 Where the key is saved as cloudsim.pem.

 ```